Ex-Dallas cop missed clues before shooting man eating ice cream in own home: prosecutor

 In contrast to cases like the killings of Michael Brown in Missouri and Philando Castile in Minnesota, Guyger shot Jean, a PwC accountant who was a native of the Caribbean island nation of Saint Lucia, while she was off duty, rather than while responding to a reported crime.

-Hermus told the jury that when Guyger got to her apartment complex, she parked on the fourth floor instead of the third floor, where she had lived for two months.
+Hermus told the jury that when Guyger got to her apartment complex, she parked on the fourth floor instead of the third, where she had lived for two months.

 When she arrived at what she thought was her unit, she failed to notice the bright red semi-circle welcome mat in front of Jean’s apartment, he said.